chawkichalladia/unit_testing_guide/README.md

 where cleanup is an api used to unmount any rendered hooks.

-now to writing the test it self.
+now to writing the test itself.

 first step is to type the mocks: